Kylie Minogue announces extra dates on her 2025 world tour

 When do tickets go on sale?

+In the UK tickets for the newly added shows go on general sale at 10am BST on 4 October via Ticketmaster.

-Fans who signed up via kylie.com will receive access to a presale from 26 September.
+Fans in Australia who signed up via kylie.com will receive access to a presale from 26 September.
 You can check local timings at ticketek.au.

 They’ll then be released to the general public from 11am local time on 2 October via Ticketek for Sydney, Brisbane, Adelaide and Perth.